chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 The following terms are used throughout this document:

 * adata – generic variable name that refers to an [`AnnData`](https://anndata.readthedocs.io/) object.
-* CELLxGENE dataset schema – the data schema for h5ad files served by CELLxGENE Discover, for this Cell Census schema: [CELLxGENE dataset schema version is 3.0.X](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md)
+* CELLxGENE dataset schema – the data schema for h5ad files served by CELLxGENE Discover, for this Census schema: [CELLxGENE dataset schema version is 3.0.X](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md)
-* census\_obj – the Cell Census root object, a SOMACollection.
+* census\_obj – the Census root object, a SOMACollection.
-* Cell Census release – a versioned Cell Census, deposited in a public bucket and accessible by APIs.
+* Census data release – a versioned Census object deposited in a public bucket and accessible by APIs.
 * tissue – original tissue annotation.
 * tissue\_general – high-level mapping of a tissue, e.g. "Heart" is the tissue_general of "Heart left ventricle" .

-## Cell Census Schema versioning
+## Census Schema versioning

-The Cell Census Schema follows [Semver](https://semver.org/) for its versioning:
+The Census Schema follows [Semver](https://semver.org/) for its versioning:

-* Major: any schema changes that make the Cell Census incompatible with public API(s) or SOMA.
+* Major: any schema changes that make the Census incompatible with the Census API or SOMA API.
 Examples:
-	* Column deletion in Cell Census `obs`
+	* Column deletion in Census `obs`
 	* Addition of new modality
 * Minor: schema additions that are compatible with public API(s) and SOMA.
 Examples:
-	* New column to Cell Census `obs` is added
+	* New column to Census `obs` is added
 	* tissue/tissue_general mapping changes
 * Patch: schema fixes.
 Examples:
 	* Editorial schema changes